atsyplenkov/intra-event-djankuat/README.md

 [![doi](https://img.shields.io/badge/doi-10.1007%2Fs11368--020--02633--z-brightgreen)][doi]
-# Djankuat river (Caucasus Mountains) sediment source fingerprinting
+# Djankuat river (Caucasus Mountains) suspended sediment dynamics in 2017

 This repository centralizes the main processing steps to explore intra-event suspended sediment dynamics in a small proglacial river.
 It is meant to accompany a journal article ([*Tsyplenkov et al., 2020*][doi]).
 This study is part of the ongoing Russian Science Foundation project No. 19-17-00181: *«Quantitative assessment of the slope sediment flux and its changes in the Holocene for the Caucasus mountain rivers.»*